 A licensed real estate attorney will help you draft all the closing documents and minimize the legal risks.
 Typically, the real estate attorney fee ranges between $150 and $500 per hour.

-Paperwork for Selling a House Without Realtor in Georgia
+Paperwork for Selling a House Without a Realtor in Georgia

-Some mandatory documents needed to sell a house in Georgia by owner are as follows:
+Some mandatory documents needed to sell a house in Georgia are as follows:

 - The HUD-1 or Closing Disclosure: A closing disclosure contains a summary of all the detailed costs for homes purchased with a mortgage.
 If you accept an all-cash offer, you may get the HUD-1, which is less common.
 These documents detail the amounts you pay, your loan payoffs, and the net proceeds you will take to the bank.